Estate Planning & Wealth Transfer

 Contact our offices at 214-742-6065 (Dallas), 512-861-8202 (Austin) or contact us online.
 The Dallas office primarily serves clients in Dallas County, Tarrant County, Collin County, Denton County, and the surrounding communities.
 The Austin office primarily serves clients in Travis County, Bexar County, Williamson County, and the surrounding communities.

 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Before you decide, ask us to send you free written information about our qualifications and experience.
 This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor formation of a lawyer/client relationship.
-Copyright © 2018 Sharpe & Associates, PLLC
+Copyright © 2021 Sharpe Law Group, PLLC

 .
 All rights reserved.
 Web Design by PerfectoMEDIA